VH1: Programming

 Original programming currently seen on VH1 includes the Love & Hip Hop and the Basketball Wives franchises.
 Other notable shows and franchises that have aired on the network include Black Ink Crew, The Impact: New York (a spinoff of BET+'s The Impact: Atlanta), RuPaul's Drag Race (which was moved over from Logo, and aired on VH1 from 2017–2022), reruns and new episodes of Nick Cannon Presents: Wild 'N Out (which originated on MTV), and Martha & Snoop's Potluck Dinner Party.

 Since the 2010s, and prior to its move to BET, VH1's programming had shifted towards Black-focused personalities and programming, and before urban music was completely de-emphasized from its brand, hip-hop and adult R&B.

 Sister and international networks

 VH1 HD

-VH1 HD (launched in 2005) is a 1080i high-definition feed, with all major providers carrying the network; as of 2016 this feed is downgraded at a provider's headend to provide the network's standard definition channel on systems.
+VH1 HD (launched in 2005) is a 1080i high-definition feed, with all major providers carrying the network; as of 2016, this feed was downgraded at providers' headends to provide the network's standard definition channel on their systems.

-Sister channels in the U.S.
+Sister channels in the United States

 VH1 initially launched four spinoff digital networks as part of The MTV Suite, with another being launched at a later date.
-By August 2016, these channels spinoffs had either been realigned under the MTV, BET, or CMT branding, or were shuttered altogether.
+By August 2016, these channels spin-offs had either been realigned under the MTV, BET, or CMT branding or were shuttered altogether.